gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/classic-papers.md

 breakthroughs and I hope you can learn from them as much as I did.
 Further it is quite satisfactory when one is able to connect the dots from the past to the present.
-Knowing the history prevent you from reinventing the wheel and from making similar failures:
+Knowing the history prevent you from reinventing the wheel and from making same failures over and over
+again:

 > Those that fail to learn from history are doomed to repeat it.